greemjellyfish/Hae-Nyeo-Spa-on-Demand/README.md

 ### React
 * Update the application state using React Lifecycle methods.
-* Organize the
+* Organize 12 React components and organized the code structure by feature specific folders.
-* React Router allows
+* React Routers allow user to navigate the web application efficiently.
-* Asynchronous fetches: pulls in treatment data from the Rails backend API
+* Asynchronous fetches pull in treatment data from the Rails backend API.
+* SVG in JSX for the image format vector graphics attributes.

 ### ActiveRecord Associations
 * 3 models have `has_many`, `belongs_to` and `has_many through` associations.